Last Updated: 7/31/2023 | July 31st, 2023

 My favorite hostels are always social hostels that organize events.
 It just makes your stay much more fun and lively!

 Additionally, here are some smaller things to look out for:

-- Check-out time – Never stay at a hostel with a check-out time before 10 A.M.; the best ones have won’t make you check out until 11 A.M. or later.
+- Late check-out time – Unless you’re a morning person, never stay at a hostel with a check-out time before 10am.
+The best ones have won’t make you check out until 11am or later.
 Sleep is valuable on the road because you’ll rarely get enough of it.
-Hostels with late check-out times understand this.
+Hostels with late checkout times understand this.

 - Kitchen – Try to look for hostels with kitchens since you can then prepare your own food, lower your food budget, and share a meal with your new friends.
 Nothing binds people closer together than a shared meal (and a few glasses of wine).